BZIvanov/Learning-GraphQL/README.md

 - **express-graphql** - popular to use
 - **apollo-server-express** - popular to use and most examples will be with it
 - **graphql-yoga** - build on top of apollo server so it is very similar

+### Specifics

+- GraphQL playground is constantly sending requests to our server to have updated schema.
+We can change the settings if needed by clicking the icon top-right corner.